Vijaykrishna94/Dema-E-Commerece/README.md

 ### Testing
 1. `dbt run` will initiate the tests Or you can use `dbt test` to test the sql explicitly.
 2. Total of six tests  4 inbuilt  2 custom tests have been used to validate the data.
 You can find the detailed list under `schema.yml`
-3. You can Use `dbt docs serve` Command to look at the documentation and Lineage.
+3. You can Use `dbt docs serve` Command to look at the database-documentation and Lineage.

 ![image](https://github.com/user-attachments/assets/ec719931-ed2c-4360-9d93-0b73b4744cbc)